-69 See, e.g., Bernard D. Reams and Charles R. Haworth, Congress and the Courts: a Legislative History, 1787-1977: Documents and Materials Regarding the Creation, Structure, and Organization of Federal Courts and the Federal Judiciary (1978).
+&lt;sup>69 See, e.g., Bernard D. Reams and Charles R. Haworth, Congress and the Courts: a Legislative History, 1787-1977: Documents and Materials Regarding the Creation, Structure, and Organization of Federal Courts and the Federal Judiciary (1978).

-70 For a comprehensive bibliography of available compiled legislative histories, see NANCY P. JOHNSON, SOURCES OF COMPILED LEGISLATIVE HISTORIES: A BIBLIOGRAPHY OF GOVERNMENT DOCUMENTS, PERIODICAL ARTICLES, AND BOOKS (2d ed.
+&lt;sup>70 For a comprehensive bibliography of available compiled legislative histories, see NANCY P. JOHNSON, SOURCES OF COMPILED LEGISLATIVE HISTORIES: A BIBLIOGRAPHY OF GOVERNMENT DOCUMENTS, PERIODICAL ARTICLES, AND BOOKS (2d ed.
 2012).

-71 Note that in addition to its print form, USCCAN is now also published electronically on WestlawNext.
+&lt;sup>71 Note that in addition to its print form, USCCAN is now also published electronically on Westlaw.
 It remains a trusted and useful source for legislative history research in the computer era.

-72 See THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION R. 13.4, at 129, R 12.6, at 118, (Columbia Law Review Ass'n et al. eds., 19th ed.
-2010).
+&lt;sup>72 See THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION R. 13.4, at 138, R 12.6, at 127-128, (Columbia Law Review Ass'n et al. eds., 20th ed.
+2015).

-version of USCCAN on its WestlawNext platform.
+version of USCCAN on its Westlaw platform.
 Similarly, HeinOnline provides a number of compiled legislative histories in electronic format.
 More information on using electronic research platforms will be provided in Chapter 5.

 Unfortunately, compiled histories are not available for every statute.
-In the event that a researcher needs to investigate the legislative history of a statute without an available compiled history, she will need to compile the materials herself.
+In the event that a researcher needs to investigate the legislative history of a statute without an available compiled history, he will need to compile the materials himself.
 The amount, type, and format of legislative documents available vary greatly by jurisdiction.
-At the Federal level, the Government Publishing Office produces a large selection of legislative documents that researchers can find in print or on microfiche73 at a Federal Depository Library.74 Legislative history documents for more recent statutes may also be found online at Congress.gov.75 Alternatively, the private publisher ProQuest provides digitized Congressional documents from as early as 1789 through electronic subscription services.76 We will cover conducting electronic research in Chapter 5.
+At the Federal level, the Government Publishing Office produces a large selection of legislative documents that researchers can find in print or on microfiche at a Federal Depository Library.
+Legislative history documents for more recent statutes may also be found online at Congress.gov.
+Alternatively, the private publisher ProQuest provides digitized Congressional documents from as early as 1789 through electronic subscription services.
+We will cover conducting electronic research in Chapter 5.